 Workers are not the only ones affected by the new overtime regulations.
 Employers have new considerations and obligations as well.
 Perhaps one of the largest points of interest for companies is the reclassification of some workers.
 Employers have to decide if previously exempt employees who now do not meet the adjusted federal minimum should receive a salary increase or have them reclassified as nonexempt with their current pay.

-Here is something for employers to consider when an employee is up for reclassification: Does the worker tend to do a considerable amount of overtime, which because of business needs or demands cannot be reduced or avoided?
+Here is something for employers to consider when an employee is up for reclassification: Does the worker tend to do a considerable amount of overtime because of business needs or demands that cannot be reduced or avoided?
 If this is the case, it will make practical sense for the company to raise the worker's salary to meet the new minimum pay.
 The employee will remain exempt if he or she meets the other exemption qualifications as well.
 However, if the job does not call for overtime, the best choice may be to convert the employee to nonexempt status.